-If anyone needs to overcome writer’s block, it would be people who are Creative.
+Writers can definitely learn to overcome Writer’s block with financial advice.
+I believe that the world benefits from the peaceful hearts and minds of creative individuals.
 Why?
 Because these passionate people are valuable to the peace of mind of everyone who appreciates artistic entertainment.
 Imagine living in a censored world with no new expression of art.
 No music, no paintings, no sculptures, no dance, no novels.

-Extended periods devoid of artistic creation would likely sadden and grieve and stifle innovation in other fields such as business, medicine, sports, education, and more.
+Extended periods devoid of artistic creation would likely sadden, grieve and stifle innovation in other fields such as business, medicine, sports, education, and more.

 When people express themselves through the arts, they literally tap into a part of themselves that has the ability to not only brighten and bolster their own needs but also to do so for the needs of millions of people everywhere—for generations to come.
 Agree?
 Yet many creatives stumble in the area of managing their money, with many living payment to payment.
 Does this describe you?
 If so, it is imperative that financial education be tailored to you, to the needs of those who make their living in the arts—especially the independent writer.
 Unlike other forms of artistic expression, writers have the power to leverage words, crystallizing and cocooning them into priceless products.
 Yet what is the writer’s return on investment?

 Great Writers Are Essential To Upholding Liberty and Justice

 Consider how the words penned by the Founding Fathers in the Declaration of Independence inspired those who fought in the American Revolution.
 Or, what about the imaginative and spiritual insight of Author C.S.
 Lewis, whose “Narnia” series brought hope to countless thousands of children during World War II.
 What is penned today could possibly sustain a generation tomorrow through hope, joy, or dogged determination to keep the faith during a personal trial or national tragedy.